MohamedEL-gantery/Task-Tech-Graduation-Project-at-FCI-/readme.md

 # Task-Tech

-To use this project, follow the instructions below:
+Task-Tech is a website and mobile application that aims to provide high-quality services to freelancers and business owners.
+It offers a platform for business owners to easily search for and hire freelancers specializing in various fields such as programming, translation, and more.
+Additionally, Task-Tech aims to help fresh graduates by providing job opportunities to develop their skills and gain valuable experience.
+By connecting freelancers and business owners, Task-Tech streamlines the process, saving business owners time, effort, and money by providing services at the best price.
+To ensure secure and seamless payment transactions, Task-Tech integrates with Stripe, a popular payment gateway.

 ## Installation

+To get started with Task-Tech, follow these steps:

-1. Clone the repository
+1. Clone the repository.
-2. Install dependencies using `npm install`
+2. Install the project dependencies by running `npm install`.

 ## Running the Application

-In the project directory, you can run:
+In the project directory, you can run the following commands:

 - `npm start` or `npm run start:dev` to run the app in development mode.
 - `npm start` or `npm run start:prod` to run the app in production mode.

-- The app will be available at <[https://task-teck.onrender.com/ ↗](https://task-teck.onrender.com/)>
+The application will be available at [https://task-teck.onrender.com/](https://task-teck.onrender.com/).

-## Introduction

-The Task-Tech system aims to help fresh graduates find job opportunities to develop themselves while helping business owners save time, effort, and money by getting services at the best price.

 ## Technologies Used

-The Task-Tech system is built using modern technologies to provide a great performance improvement for developers who want to create custom applications using different technologies.
-The following technologies are used:
+Task-Tech is built using modern technologies to provide developers with great performance and flexibility.
+The key technologies used in this project include:

 - **Back-end**: Node.js, Express.js
 - **Database**: MongoDB
-- **Payment Integration**: [Stripe]
+- **Payment Integration**: Stripe

-## List of Technologies Used

-The following is a list of the technologies used in this project:

-- bcryptjs: A library for hashing and comparing passwords.
-- cloudinary: A cloud-based image and video management service.
-- compression: A middleware for compressing HTTP responses.
-- cookie-parser: A middleware for parsing HTTP cookies.
-- cors: A middleware for handling Cross-Origin Resource Sharing.
-- dotenv: A module for loading environment variables from a .env file.
-- express: A web application framework for Node.js.
-- express-mongo-sanitize: A middleware for sanitizing user-supplied data to prevent MongoDB query injection.
-- express-rate-limit: A middleware for limiting repeated requests to endpoints.
-- express-session: A middleware for managing user sessions.
-- fcm-node: A library for sending Firebase Cloud Messaging (FCM) notifications.
-- helmet: A middleware for securing HTTP headers.
-- hpp: A middleware for preventing HTTP parameter pollution attacks.
-- jsonwebtoken: A library for generating and verifying JSON Web Tokens (JWT).
-- memorystore: A session store implementation for Express based on in-memory storage.
-- mongoose: An Object Data Modeling (ODM) library for MongoDB and Node.js.
-- mongoose-findorcreate: A plugin for Mongoose that simplifies finding or creating documents.
-- morgan: A logging middleware for Node.js HTTP requests.
-- multer: A middleware for handling multipart/form-data, used for file uploads.
-- nodemailer: A module for sending emails.
-- nodemon: A development utility that automatically restarts the Node.js application on file changes.
-- passport: A middleware for handling user authentication.
-- passport-facebook: A passport strategy for authenticating with Facebook.
-- passport-google-oauth: A passport strategy for authenticating with Google.
-- passport-google-oauth2: A passport strategy for authenticating with Google using OAuth 2.0.
-- socket.io: A real-time bidirectional communication library for web applications.
-- stripe: A library for processing online payments.
-- validator: A library for data validation and sanitization.
-- xss-clean: A middleware for sanitizing user input to prevent cross-site scripting (XSS) attacks.

 ## Development Tools

 The following development tools were used in this project:

-- VSCode: A lightweight and powerful code editor, which provides a great development experience with features like IntelliSense, debugging, and Git integration.
+- **VSCode**: A lightweight and powerful code editor that provides a great development experience with features like IntelliSense, debugging, and Git integration.

-- Postman: A popular API testing tool that allows you to test and debug your API endpoints easily.
+- **Postman**: A popular API testing tool that allows you to test and debug your API endpoints easily.

-- These tools greatly enhance the development experience and facilitate efficient coding, testing, and debugging processes.
+These tools greatly enhance the development experience and facilitate efficient coding, testing, and debugging processes.

-- Please note that the recommended Node.js version for this project is 18.16.1.
+Please ensure that you have Node.js version 18.16.1 installed for optimal compatibility with this project.

-Thank you for using Task-Tech!
+Thank you for choosing Task-Tech!
+We hope you have a productive and enjoyable experience.
 Happy trading!